 Instructions

-- In a large pot add the butter.
-In medium heat, sauté the onion until soft and fragrant.
+- In a large pot, add the butter.
+In medium heat, add the onion and chopped sage leaves sauté until the onion is soft and fragrant.
 Add the ground beef and sausage.
 Break with a spoon any large pieces.
 Brown ground meat all over, 3-4 min.

 - Add the rice.
 Stir well.
 Sauté mixture for 1-2 min.
 Add 1/2 cup broth, the raisins, chestnuts, dates, prunes, cloves and the pine nuts.
 Stir mixture well gently.
 Season with salt and fresh ground pepper.
 Remove from heat.